joaquinelio/litul-crud/README.md

 Real abstraction.
 I dont see good ones, this hope is.

-Avoid then unresponsiveness
+To avoid the unresponsiveness
 when dev forgets the user while doing fancy server ops.

-Leaves dev to just write handlers for the real job.
+To leave dev to just write the handlers for the real job.

 ***How to***